 The Clinical Excellence Commission (CEC) will provide an opportunity for sharing of ideas, strategies, local solutions and concerns with respect to COVID-19 pandemic preparedness.
+Information and resources about

 The Infection Prevention and Control (IPAC) Clinical Response Network Community of Practice will be multidisciplinary and include representation from all districts and networks.
 It will enable clinicians and clinical managers in infection prevention and control from all districts to provide expert advice and guidance to the system, and to escalate matters that require a statewide or system response.